 Landsat-derived concentration of Total Suspended Solids, TSS, (left) of Lake Gulers in Senegal.
 The warmer colors indicate more turbid waters.
 The highest TSS concentration solids are associated with areas where water flows into the lake from the Senegal River.
 The true-color image (acquired 21 January , 2014) is shown to the right.
 Source: https://unstats.un.org/sdgs/files/meetings/iaeg-sdgs-meeting-03/3rd-IAEG-SDGs-presentation-UNEP--6.6.1.pdf

 Both indicators were recently upgraded from Tier III to Tier II at the most recent Inter-agency and expert Group-SDGs (IAEG-SDGs) meeting in Vienna, from 9-12 April 2018.
 This means that the IAEG-SDGs believes that the indicators are conceptually clear and are backed by internationally established methodologies and standards.
 The next step is to build upon the experience to produce new global data products and to continue building capacity with countries, to makes sure they understand the methodology behind data provided by the GSWE.
+Country testing of the indicators will take place as part of the work of the SEEA-EEA Technical Committee and Global Working Group on Big Data.
 In addition, UN Environment is working with Google and the JRC to dig even deeper, by producing statistics at the basin and sub-basin level.